Norwich University Office of Communications

 Norwich University Assistant Professor of Architecture Tolya Syril Stonorov has been named the 2016 winner of Vermont Women in Higher Education’s (VWHE) Peggy R. Williams Emerging Professional Award.

-The Peggy R. Williams Emerging Professional Award will be presented at the VWHE Annual Fall Dinner, to be held on Tuesday, October 11, at the Roy Event Center at Saint Michael’s College in Colchester, Vt.
+The Peggy R. Williams Emerging Professional Award will be presented at the VWHE Annual Fall Dinner, to be held Oct.
+11, at the Roy Event Center at Saint Michael’s College in Colchester, Vermont.

 About Norwich University

 Norwich University is a diversified academic institution that educates traditional-age students and adults in a Corps of Cadets and as civilians.
-Norwich offers a broad selection of traditional and distance-learning programs culminating in Baccalaureate and Graduate Degrees.
-Norwich University was founded in 1819 by Captain Alden Partridge of the U.S. Army and is the oldest private military college in the United States of America.
+Norwich offers a broad selection of traditional and distance-learning programs culminating in baccalaureate and graduate degrees.
+Norwich University was founded in 1819 by the U.S. Army Capt.
+Captain Alden Partridge and is the oldest private military college in the United States of America.
 Norwich is one of our nation’s six senior military colleges and the birthplace of the Reserve Officers’ Training Corps (ROTC).www.norwich.edu

 In fulfillment of Norwich’s mission to train and educate today’s students to be tomorrow’s global leaders and captains of industry, the Forging the Future campaign is committed to creating the best possible learning environment through state-of-the-art academics and world-class facilities.
 Norwich University will celebrate its bicentennial in 2019.
 Learn more about the campaign and how to participate in the “Year of Transformation” here: bicentennial.norwich.edu.